ianwijma/team-identification-extension/README.md

 ## Backend

-In the backend, we use the default request header `x-team-identification-extension`, which can be configured in the local settings or remote config.
+In the backend, we use the default request and response header `x-team-identification-extension`, which can be configured in the local settings or remote config.

 ## Teams